seqscope/cartloader/docs/INSTALLATION.md

 # Installation Guide

-This is an instruction to set up the required environment, install necessary dependencies, and install `cartloader`.
+This is an instruction to set up the required environment, and install dependencies and `cartloader`.

 ---